-In simple terms, a city's accounting of consumption-based emissions is defined as the emissions arising within that city's boundaries, (-) minus those emissions associated with the production of goods and services exported to meet demand outside the city, (+) plus emissions arising in supply chains for goods and services produced outside the city but imported for consumption by its residents.
+New York citywide GHG emissions come from three key sectors: stationary energy (buildings), transportation, and waste.
+Buildings continue to be the largest driver, accounting for 67% of total citywide GHG emissions, city's boundaries, (-) minus those emissions associated with the production of goods and services exported to meet demand outside the city, (+) plus emissions arising in supply chains for goods and services produced outside the city but imported for consumption by its residents.
 A consumption-based GHG emissions assessment therefore cuts across Scope 1, 2 and 3 emissions categories, bringing together direct and indirect emissions sources.
 It reflects complex international supply chains, lifecycle emissions, and is defined by the boundary in which consumption occurs.